Unsupervised Layer-wise Score Aggregation for Textual OOD Detection: Introduction

 Distinguishing OOD samples (OUT) from in-distribution (IN) samples is a challenge when working on complex data structures (\textit{e.g.}, text or image) due to their high dimensionality.
 Although OOD detection has attracted much attention in computer vision \cite{huangdensity,wangout,fang2022is}, few studies focused on textual data.
 Furthermore, distortion and perturbation methods for sensitivity analysis used in computer vision are not suitable due to the discrete nature of text~\cite{lee2022gradient, schwinn2021identifying}.

-A fruitful line of research \cite{lee2018simple, odin, esmaeilpour2022zero, xu2020deep, huang2020feature} focuses on filtering methods to be added on top of pre-trained models without requiring retraining the model.
-These methods are often easy to deploy in a real-world scenario and thus lend themselves well to broad adoption.
+A fruitful line of research \cite{lee2018simple, odin, esmaeilpour2022zero, xu2020deep, huang2020feature} focuses on adding simple filtering methods on top of pre-trained models without requiring retraining the model.
 They include plug-in detectors that rely on softmax-based- or hidden-layer-based- confidence scores~\cite{lee2018simple, odin, esmaeilpour2022zero, xu2020deep, huang2020feature}.
 Softmax-based detectors~\cite{liu2020energybased, pearce2021understanding, techapanurak2019hyperparameter} rely on the predicted probabilities to decide whether a sample is OOD.
 In contrast, hidden-layer-based scores (\textit{e.g.}, cosine similarity, data-depth \cite{colombobeyond}, or Mahalanobis distance \cite{lee2018simple}) rely on input embedding of the model encoder.
-In natural language, these methods arbitrarily rely on either the embedding generated by the last layer of encoder \cite{podolskiy2021revisiting} or on the logits~\cite{wang2022vim, khalid2022rodd} to compute anomaly scores.
-While Softmax-based detectors can be applied in black-box scenarios, where one has only access to the model's output, they have a very narrow view of the model's behavior.
+In computer vision and more recently in natural language processing, these methods arbitrarily rely on either the embedding generated by the last layer of encoder \cite{podolskiy2021revisiting} or on the logits~\cite{wang2022vim, khalid2022rodd} to compute anomaly scores.
+While Softmax-based detectors can be applied in black-box scenarios, where one can only access the model's output, they have a very narrow view of the model's behaviour.
 In contrast, hidden-layer-based methods enable one to get deeper insights.
 They tend to yield better performance at the cost of memory and compute overhead.

 We argue that the choice of the penultimate layers (\textit{i.e.}, the last layer, or the logits) ignores the multi-layer nature of the encoder and should be questioned.
-We give evidence that these representations are (i) not always the best choices (see~\autoref{fig:perfs_per_layer}) and (ii) that leveraging information from all layers can be beneficial.
+We give evidence that these representations are (i) not always the best choices (see Fig.~\ref{fig:perfs_per_layer}) and (ii) that leveraging information from all layers can be beneficial.
 We introduce a data-driven procedure to exploit the information extracted from existing OOD scores across all the different layers of the encoder.

 \textbf{Our contribution can be summarized as follows:}